wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.2.9.9 =
+* New: LightBox option lets you set if the LightBox scrolls from one catalog to the next on a page.
+* Fix: LightBox navigation should behave as expected when secondary images are used.
+* Fix: The CataBlog menu is only added to the WP Admin Bar if the current user has proper privileges
+* Fix: Default CSS now removes Theme constrained width and height for catalog thumbnail images.

 = 1.2.9.8 =
 * New: Thumbnail size now supports separate width and height values.